 The fact of the matter is that you're already researching, so I don't have to tell you about all the surprising benefits of yoga.
 What I do need to tell you, however, is that starting off on the right foot is one of the absolute best things you can do for your practice.

 Personally, I decided halfway through my first-ever class that yoga "wasn't for me" because the hard studio floor created a shooting pain in the knee that I injured as a child.
 If my close friend/instructor hadn't suggested that I was using the wrong yoga mat, I never would've given it a second try.
 I also never would've ended up where I am now: practicing yoga on a regular basis and benefiting both mentally and physically every day because of it.

 My advice?
 When you're first starting yoga, don't grab the first mat you see on a department store shelf.
 Instead, do a little reading and find one that's comfortable, reliable, durable, and supportive.
 If you're not sure where to start, the seven great yoga mats, below, can help.

-1. The Overall Best Yoga Mat For Beginners Considering Size & Functionality
+1. The Best Yoga Mat For Beginners, All Things Considered